 • The last lifters

-• It ain’t over ’til it’s over
+• The game ain’t over ’til it’s over

 I often made the mistake to stop shooting right after a lift.
 Then I would bite my nails because I’d missed athletes crying of joy, running into their coach’s arms or jumping in the air.
 Those moments are precious.
 Capturing them means a lot to the athletes.
 Save yourself this mistake by continue shooting until it’s really over.